dougeby/IntuneDocs/intune-azure/introduction/ui-changes-in-microsoft-intune.md

 Intune in the Azure portal is future-proofed to support other types of identifiers beside IMEI, but currently only allows IMEI numbers for pre-listing.

-## Where did corporate Device Enrollment profiles go?
+## Where did corporate Device Enrollment profiles go
 To enroll iOS devices through the Apple Device Enrollment Program or with the Apple Configurator tool, you must supply a Corporate Device Enrollment profile to be assigned the device.
 In the classic console, the creation and management of these profiles was located in a single list:

 ![Image of classic device enrollment profiles](./media/ui-changes/14-classic-corp-profiles.png)